-Gluing Up Through Mortise-and-Tenon Joints
+Gluing Up Through-Mortise-and-Tenon Joints

-Learn three steps for successful through mortise-and-tenon glue-up.
+Learn three steps for success.

-Through Mortise-and-Tenon Joints: Through mortise-and-tenon joinery requires careful preparation and glue application.
+Be careful.
+Through-mortise-and-tenon joinery requires careful preparation and glue application.
 Botch this glue-up and you could be left with exposed tenons that are stained with glue, inhibiting a proper finish.

 Edited by: Gary Junken